darrenjw/djwhacks/latex/streaming/djw-turing-content.md

 ## Spatio-temporal SSMs

-* SSMs fit naturally into the streaming data framework
+* SSMs/POMPs fit naturally into the streaming data framework
 * Can be "on-line", since the **Markov property** for the hidden state process facilitates the bounding of state size and computation associated with updating

 ## Spatio-temporal GPs